connectomicslab/connectomemapper3/paper/paper.md

 # Design considerations

-CMP 3  is written in Python and adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
+CMP3 is written in Python and adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
 It uses Miniconda (\href{https://docs.conda.io}{https://docs.conda.io}), a package and environment manager, to facilitate the installation of the Python environment with